 I have back pain, will Pilates hurt my back?

 At Performance, our integrated model promotes injury prevention and corrective exercise.
-If you have back pain or any other injury, we can provide an assessment to make sure you are ok for class.
-The science behind Pilates supports that those with back pain actually benefit from the postural focus and breathing techniques that Pilates promotes.
+If you have back pain or any other injury, we can provide an assessment to make sure you can continue.
+Science supports that those with back pain actually benefit from the postural focus and breathing techniques that Pilates promotes.

 What are the benefits of Pilates?

-Pilates has shown to improve flexibility and range of motion, increase body awareness, improve muscle tone and increase strength in all areas of the body.
+Pilates improves flexibility and range of motion, improves muscle tone, and increases body awareness and strength in all areas of the body.
 The gentle, spring-like action of the reformer allows for a low-impact workout, eliminating unwanted stress on joints.